The Major and the Minors in Spanish

 Want to be a tutor?

-If you would like to work as a tutor, you will need to complete Spanish 321 with A credit (even if you are a native speaker!) and complete this application.
-See Hermano Rock in Smith 455 for more information.
+If you would like to work as a tutor, you will need to complete Spanish 321 with A credit (even if you are a native speaker!) and complete the application.
+See David Rock in Smith 455 for more information.